-The hiring process involves gathering a lot of candidate sensitive information.
+The hiring process involves gathering a lot of candidate information.
 This information usually includes a candidate's employment history, education, personal data, feedback collected from referees and more sensitive details such as police and other background checks relevant to the job.

 Crucial steps in effectively protecting candidate information are to know the risks involved, the privacy laws that exist and best practices on storing their data.

 In this blog, we cover:

 - Risks involved in data privacy

 Candidates who may become your employees in the future need assurance that their personal information is safe and correctly handled.